davluzius/Avisynth_Voltaire_Records_Videos/README.md

 The Videos
 ---------------------
-A series of remix videos I did for Voltaire Records in 2012.
+A series of remix videos I did for Voltaire Records in 2012 using Avisynth:

 Steve Moore Video : https://www.youtube.com/watch?v=VeJtHxsS1OM